alvindera97/T/README.md

 ## Conclusion

-This readme outlines the creation of a Telegram bot that simulates human conversations during events.
-It leverages Python, Telethon, and Apache Kafka to provide a robust solution for studying and enhancing group communication dynamics.
+This README outlines the creation of a web-based chat application that simulates human conversations around specified contexts.
+It leverages Python, FastAPI, and Apache Kafka to provide a robust solution for studying and enhancing group communication dynamics.

 ## References